 Code Hostels Edinburgh is one of the best cheap hostels in Edinburgh

-Following the success of their first pod hostel on Rose Street, CoDE launched their second Pod Hostel in Edinburgh this summer: CoDE CoURT As is standard with all CoDE hostels, access to the hostel and your rooms is via an unique code that is given to you at check-in.
+As is standard with CoDE hostels, access to your room and the hostel is via a unique code that is given to you at check-in.
 One of the star features of the hostel is the location itself: tucked away in Parliament Square just off the middle of the Royal Mile, you are situated in the heart of the Old Town, in the heart of all the action.
 I’ve stayed in a few jail hostels in my time and love how the architects managed to retain a lot of the original features of the Georgian building and preserved its character.

 You’ll find references to the buildings history and some of its colourful former inhabitants in displays spread across the reception area.